dat310-spring20/assignments/assignment-9/README.md

 To pass the assignment, your program should be capable of playing a full game from registering until all segments on the board become occupied, without prematurely ending the game with an illegal move or a timeout.
 (You are not required to win in order to pass.)

 Each delivery that is approved automatically enters the championship.
-The top performing teams will receive bonus points at the final exam (the points are for each team member).

 There is no possibility of a revision on this assignment.